vesterheim/vesterheim.github.io/events/rentals/index.md

 The historic main level of the church can seat approximately 75 to 80 people.

-The lower level of the church includes a complete kitchen and can seat up to 54 people at round tables in a spacious dinning area.
+The lower level of the church includes a complete kitchen and can seat up to 54 people at round tables in a spacious dining area.

 The church is equipped with a lift for accessibility.